Ofir-Sofer/smart-home-hub/README.md

 ```

 It's idempotent (safe to re-run) and halts on the first error with an explanatory message.
 It does not run the project build itself — see [Build](#build) below for that.
 The sections below document what it automates, for reference or for setting things up manually.
+`setup.sh` also installs a git pre-commit hook (via [pre-commit](https://pre-commit.com/)) that auto-fixes trailing whitespace and missing end-of-file newlines on every commit.

 ### Prerequisites